Concentrated Whey vs Isolated Whey, which is the best choice?

 In addition, people with lactose intolerance find Whey Isolate a good option, as several supplements are lactose-free.

 There are several supplements, like the famous Whey Gold Standard from Optimum Nutrition, which combine Isolate, Concentrate and some Hydrolyzed.

 An Isolated Whey Protein combined with a Concentrate, will be better than a Concentrate only, if it is of good quality.

 But a supplement of Whey Isolate will always be better than a mixture of these two.

 In the specific case of Optimum Nutrition's Whey, it can be said that it is an intermediary between Isolada and Concentrated, which is why it is difficult to justify its price.
 Basically, it's good ... for marketing.

 Don't forget to look at the label, as these types of supplements are more likely to use added amino acids, such as Glycine, Taurine or Creatine, which lowers the quality of the supplement.

-Concentrated Whey Protein is the best supplement in terms of quality / price, while Whey Protein Isolate is the best supplement if we look only at quality.
+Whey Protein Concentrate is the best supplement in terms of quality/price, while Whey Protein Isolate is the best supplement if we only look at quality.

 At the level of results, unless you are lactose intolerant, or in preparation for a competition, they will be similar, so Concentrated is the best option in most cases.